Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Pack your Christmas playlist!

-Make sure you download your Christmas playlist before your trip, as Wifi is limited out in the islands.
+Make sure you download your Christmas playlist before your trip, as Wi-Fi is limited in the islands.

 Some of our boats have USB connections to built-in speakers, which can be played inside and outside the boat.
 Ask about the sound system when making your reservations.